HenryT07/hackathon-project-blockchain/SETUP_SERVER.md

 1. Open the game in two different browser tabs/windows
 2. Click "Join/Create Classroom" in both
+3. **Set Server URL** (at the top of the classroom screen):
+   - For same computer: Use `http://localhost:3000`
+   - For network access: Use the Network URL shown when starting server (e.g., `http://192.168.1.100:3000`)
+   - Click "Test" button to verify connection (should show ✅ Connection successful!)
-3. Create a classroom in one tab
+4. Create a classroom in one tab
-4. Join with the code in the other tab
+5. Join with the code in the other tab
-5. Both should see each other!
+6. Both should see each other in the "Active Players" list!

 ---